On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Driver Dispatching and Routing Model for On-Time Delivery

-where $u_i(\BFY^n)$ is the delivery on-time performance measure for the order from location $i\in\mathcal{I}^n$ based on the decision $\BFY^n$.
-Some common measures include click-to-door time, ready-to-door time, and click-to-door time overage (i.e., the delivery delay when a promised delivery time is given), as shown in \cite{yildiz2019provably}. $l_k^n(\BFY^n)$ is the total route duration (including both travel time and service time) of driver $k$ dispatched in period $n$. $\mathds{1}(l^n_k(\BFY^n) > t_{n'} - t_n)$ is an indicator variable that equals to 1 if driver $k$ can not return to the depot before period $n'$ given the decision $\BFY^n$. $\mathscr{D}(\mathcal I^n, \BFq^n,\BFzeta^n)$ is the feasible region for $\BFY^n$ described by
+where $\mathds{1}(l^n_k(\BFY^n) > t_{n'} - t_n)$ is an indicator variable that equals 1 if driver $k$ can not return to the depot before period $n'$ given decision $\BFY^n$.
+Note that the choice of the on-time performance measure is flexible, and our model can incorporate other metrics such as ready-to-door time and click-to-door time overage.
+We refer to the above dynamic program as \textbf{JDR}.

-where constraints (\ref{const:avail}) impose the driver availability constraint, i.e., the drivers who are busy in period $n$ due to the assigned delivery tasks can not be dispatched in period $n$.
-Constraints (\ref{const:depot}) ensure that each trip of the drivers must start from and end at the depot.
-Constraints (\ref{const:flow}), (\ref{const:capacity}) and (\ref{const:sec}) are the flow conservation constraints, the capacity constraints and the subtour elimination constraints, respectively.
-In addition, we can add the delivery duration constraints to meet hard delivery deadlines, as detailed in Appendix \ref{sec:hdd}.
-Due to the capacity and duration constraints, the dynamic program may not always be feasible when the number of available drivers ($\bar{K}$) is small.
+Due to the capacity and delivery time constraints, the dynamic program may not always be feasible when the number of available drivers ($\bar{K}$) is small.
 As we will discuss later, even when there is an adequate driver schedule, a smart dispatching policy is necessary to yield a feasible solution for every period.
-In practice, we can introduce simple recourse rules to tackle infeasible scenarios, such as calling additional drivers from third party platforms.
+In practice, we can introduce simple recourse rules to tackle infeasible scenarios, such as calling additional drivers from third-party platforms.
 We will discuss this option in Section \ref{sec:sim}.